 This is a practical half-day course run in the southern part of Mourne Mountains.
 We’ll start the day by marking up maps before going on to the mountainside to put yourselves to the test.
 Typically, by the end of the course you’ll have:

 - Brushed up on your map and compass skills.

 - Learnt about pacing and when to use this technique.

 - Practiced plotting grid references on a map.

-- Thought about route choice and understood the advantages/disadvantages of each decision, including what’s the best route given terrain, weather and your own running strengths.
+- Thought about route choice and understood the advantages/disadvantages of each decision, including what’s the best route given terrain, weather and your own running and navigation strengths.

 - Used attack points and catching features to help you hit your control points.